rameshpilli/flow/ChainServer/FLOWFORGE_SUGGESTIONS.md

 ## Conclusion

-FlowForge is a well-architected framework with a clean API and solid foundation.
+AgentOrchestrator is a well-architected framework with a clean API and solid foundation.
 The main areas for improvement are:

 1. **Production Readiness** - Replace mocks, add error handling
 2. **Observability** - Better monitoring and debugging tools